Introduction

 Teaching and learning

-Since I started practising Ayurvedic Yoga Massage my friends and clients have been asking me to share the method, and in early 2016 I received Ananta’s blessing to teach.
+Since I started practising Ayurvedic Yoga Massage my friends and clients have been asking me to share the method, and in early 2016 my teacher told me that I was ready to start teaching.
 Since then, I have been really excited to see the wonderful, supportive AYM UK community grow, to see the light in students’ eyes when they fall in love with the method like I did, and to know that so many more people will have the opportunity to experience it as a result.

 I love developing the courses, and I started by building on my experience in learning and teaching in higher education (overall 14 years’ learning, 6 years’ teaching at university level), and my training in teaching adult courses.
 I have been inspired by some amazing teachers in academia and in yoga, and I try to deliver well organised courses, to be a supportive, involved teacher that students will be inspired by, and feel confident to come to with their questions and thoughts, to share their successes and their struggles.